 All in the name of good parenting, no less.

 So, why the change of heart?
 I learned that hovering over kids, despite its good intentions, isn’t good for anyone.

-Doing everything for our kids doesn’t give them what psychologists term, a sense of self.
-This is the belief and understanding of who they are.
-Their interests, ambition, or faith in their capabilities.
+Doing everything for our kids doesn’t give them what psychologists call a “sense of self.”
+This is the belief and understanding kids learn of who they are, like their interests, ambitions, or faith in their capabilities.